brdebr/AttndCtrl/README.md

 # Attendance Control - LTI
-Web app to manage the attendance of students from a LMS.
+Web app to manage the attendance of students from an LMS.
 Developed using `Ruby on Rails` and the standard `IMS-LTI`.

+#### This project is heavely documented using the [wiki](https://github.com/brdebr/AttndCtrl/wiki)

 Things I'll cover at this file when the project is finished: